Francine McKenna: Career

 McKenna began her career as an internal auditor at Continental Illinois National Bank and Trust in Chicago, and as an accounting manager, financial reporting manager and controller in private industry.
 She then moved into the professional services sector at KPMG Consulting.
 She directed the project to address the Y2K for JP Morgan in Latin America and was the Managing Director for BearingPoint in Latin America, responsible for the Industrial, Automotive and Transportation practice.
 She also worked for KPMG as a managing director in Latin America, for Jefferson Wells as a regional vice president and as a director for PWC.

 McKenna's investigative journalism career began in 2006 with her blog RetheAuditors.com, which monitored and reported on public accounting firms.
 Her blog was a finalist for the Gerald Loeb Award for Online Commentary and Blogging in 2010, the first year of that category; as a Reuters journalist noted, McKenna was "the only full-time blogger on the list, and she’s also the only one of the nominees who is truly independent: her nomination, uniquely of the four, was not submitted on her behalf by an established print publication."

 McKenna later wrote a column at Forbes.com under the heading “Accounting Watchdog”, where, in 2011, she documented PWC's failure to identify problems with the bankrupt global commodities brokerage firm MF Global.
 She was a columnist at American Banker, “Accountable”, from October 2011 to October 2012, where she also wrote about auditing firms' failures to thoroughly audit financial organisations.
-She currently works as the transparency reporter at MarketWatch in addition to her blogging work with re: TheAuditors.com, and also teaches at American University.